u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/closing.rst

 .. image:: closing/close-your-subscriptions-as-an-administrator.png
   :align: center
-  :alt: Close your subscription from an administration point of view with Odoo Subscriptions
+  :alt: Close your subscription from an administration point of view with Thrive Bureau ERP Subscriptions

 By using the smart button *Close*, you have to enter a close reason.
 For example, "Subscription too expensive", "Subscription does not meet my requirements", "Subscription reached its end date", etc.